 Kitchen sinks and range hoods are common features to frame with windows, but just about any important feature can be highlighted, such as a butcher-block baking center, a wine rack, or an eating nook.

 Taking the idea of highlighting the range hood (or other significant feature) a step further, consider a custom-designed range hood that is tailored to integrate with the windows, as demonstrated in this kitchen.
 Here, a window is positioned over the custom hood, with two additional windows framing the sides.

 A complete remodel may offer you unique options for using windows—don't be confined by what is traditional in a kitchen.

 Incorporate the Steel Window Look

 Windows framed with steel or steel-look aluminum are dramatic in any room, but especially the kitchen.
-They always work well in modern-style kitchens, but can also be used effectively with traditional cabinetry and accents.
-In this example, the black metal windows offer a striking contrast with the lighter-colored cabinets, but they could also work with gray or another dark cabinet color, where the effect would be complementary rather than contrasting.
+A natural for modern decor, they can also be used effectively with traditional cabinetry and accents.
+In this example, the black metal windows offer a striking contrast with the lighter-colored cabinets.
+They might work just as well with gray or another dark cabinet color, where the effect would be complementary rather than contrasting.
 If new steel-framed windows are not in the cards for your remodel, consider painting the existing mullions on your wood windows to achieve a similar visual effect.

 04 of 05